The growth rates of automaton groups generated by reset automata: Preliminaries

 Given two elements $A, B \in \spn{n}$, then we shall denote the minimal transducer representing the core of the product of $A$ and $B$ by $\min(\core(A*B))$.
-Since the operations of minimising and reducing to the core commute with each other the order in which we perform them is irrelevant.
+Since the operations of minimising and reducing to the core commute with each other, the order in which we perform these operations is irrelevant.